 Furthermore I suspected that there was a direct link as between this "higher" dimensional logic (in qualitative terms) and the corresponding roots of 1 (in quantitative terms).

 This was indeed heady stuff!
-However I lacked the sufficient mental maturity (especially at a philosophical level) to make further progress at this stage.
+However I lacked sufficient mental maturity (especially at a philosophical level) to make further progress at this stage.

 So for the remaining primary and secondary years I maintained an uneasy balance as between conventional mathematical notions (which I already suspected were deeply flawed) and emerging personal notions (which however could not yet be properly articulated at this time).